 All this while you’re still living in the house!

-Showing your house while living in it can be a bit difficult, but there’s always a way out for everything!
+Showing your house while living in it can be a bit difficult, but there’s always a way out of everything!
 We have rounded up a few tips and tricks on how to stage your home for sale while living in it for your ease and convenience.
-And, I’m sure that if you make up your mind and organize yourself a bit, you can easily get your house off the list in no time!
+And I’m sure that if you make up your mind and organize yourself a bit, you can easily get your house off the list in no time!